 Accounts for Seniors

 There are many bank account packages designed specifically for seniors.
 If you are a senior now, or getting close, you may wish to compare the packages for seniors to find out if there is one that meets your needs.

 There are both low-fee and no-fee accounts available for seniors.
-These packages offer regular transactions, such as withdrawals, deposits, transfers, bill payments and cheque-writing privileges, in addition to more specialized services such as no-fee money orders, certified cheques and travellers cheques, and a discount on safety deposit box rentals.
-Guaranteed Income Supplement beneficiaries are also eligible for the low-fee account at no charge.
+These accounts offer regular transactions such as withdrawals, deposits, transfers, bill payments and cheque-writing privileges.
+Some seniors’ accounts may include more specialized services such as no-fee money orders, certified cheques, and a discount on safety deposit box rentals.
+Guaranteed Income Supplement beneficiaries are also eligible to have the fees waived for the low-fee account.

 Accounts for Youth and Students

 Most banks offer low-fee or no-fee bank account packages for youth and students and you can compare those accounts using the FCAC’s online, interactive Account Comparison Tool at www.canada.ca/fcac.

 Did you know that there are many different ways to reduce the bank service fees that you pay?